| How lying marketers sold Roe v. Wade to

 allotted to a public relations firm to persuade the media of the

 correctness of our position.
 That was in 1969."
+New York immediately became the abortion capital for

+the eastern half of the United States.
 "We were inundated with applicants for abortion," says

 Nathanson.
 "To that end, I set up a clinic, the Center for Reproductive